douglasgreen/news/2025/02/16/en.md

 aspects, providing insights into the chatbot's potential to reshape industry standards and expectations.

+### Perplexity AI Unveils New Deep Research Tool for In-Depth Analysis

+Perplexity AI has launched a new tool called "Deep Research," designed to help users conduct extensive research quickly and efficiently.
+This tool is part of a growing trend among AI companies to provide more detailed and professional-level research capabilities.
+Unlike traditional chatbots, Deep Research aims to deliver comprehensive answers with real citations, making it suitable for expert-level tasks in fields like finance, marketing, and product research.

+The Deep Research tool is currently available on the web, with plans to expand to Mac, iOS, and Android platforms.
+Users can access it by selecting "Deep Research" from a drop-down menu on the Perplexity website.
+The tool then generates a detailed report that can be exported as a PDF or shared as a Perplexity Page.
+This process involves the AI iteratively searching, reading documents, and refining its research plan, similar to how a human might approach a new topic.

+Perplexity's Deep Research stands out for its speed and accessibility.
+While OpenAI's similar tool requires a $200 monthly subscription, Perplexity offers a freemium model.
+Non-subscribers can make a limited number of queries per day for free, while paying subscribers enjoy unlimited access.
+This makes it an attractive option for casual researchers who need quick and reliable information.
+Despite some concerns about over-reliance on AI for research, Perplexity's new tool promises to enhance the efficiency and depth of information retrieval across various industries.

 ## Entertainment

 ### Marvel's New 'Captain America' Triumphs at Box Office Despite Criticisms